qianchd/Zenmode-OnlineTeX/README.md

-# tampermonkey-overleaf
+# Zenmode-OnlineTeX
-Zenmode in the overleaf editor.
+Zenmode for online tex editors, including overleaf and texpage.

 ## Installation
 - Install the [tampermonkey](https://tampermonkey.net) extension in the Chromium-based or Firefox browser.
 The [kiwi browser](https://kiwibrowser.com/) is recommended for iPad and Android tablets.